 “Only with help.
 Getting down the stairs outside the keep is dangerous business.”

-She and Sir John stood by their chairs and awaited Grimme, who appeared in simple breeches, tunic, and boots, which she had learned on the journey back from Fàileach was what he wore under his leather armor.
+She and Sir John stood by their chairs and awaited Grimme, who appeared in simple breeches, tunic, and boots, which was standard clothing for a soldier to wear under his gambeson, mail, and armor.

 “Good morn, Grimme.”

 He seated her, then his father, then he sat.
 Everyone else then sat and breakfast was served.
 Brìghde looked at the mistresses’ spots.
 “Where’s your family?”